 Built in the winter of 1953 – 1954, with Marconi Mk IB Image Orthicon Camera.

-Bob Matthews remembers: “The construction project was given to the team that became the Experimental Television OB Unit within Designs Dept.
+Bob Matthews remembers: “The construction project was given to the team that became the Experimental Television OB unit within the designs department.

-The Roving Eye used static as single camera and radio link unit at Chiswick for The Boat Race, 1956.
+The Roving Eye used in static mode as a single camera and radio link unit at Chiswick for The Boat Race, 1956.

 1957 Roving Eye II